cheng-kang/react-native-lahk-marquee-label/README.md

 - `textContainerWidth`: number, text container component width.
 If the text is not shown in one line, increase this value.
 - `textContainerHeight`: number, text container component height.
 If the text is not shown in one line, increase this value.
 - `textContainerStyle`: stylesheet object, not recommended to use, text containner component custom style.

+## Update Log

+### 2017.08.21 `Version 1.1.0`

+- Dynamic Text Support: now you can use dynamic text with this component :D

 ## 中文介绍